astroidmail/astroidmail.github.io/Astroid-setup.md

 ## How to send email

 At last, you need to define which program to call to send your email.
-For instance, if you use [msmtp](http://msmtp.sourceforge.net/): `"accounts.id.sendmail": "msmtp -t"`
+For instance, if you use [msmtp](http://msmtp.sourceforge.net/): `"accounts.id.sendmail": "msmtp --read-envelope-from -t"`

 [notmuchintro]: ./Introduction-to-notmuch